richard-scryber/PaperworkDayDocs/docs/index.md

 ## Samples

-Or just refer to  <a href='/docs/genconfig' >here</a> for our list of samples and templates you can freely use for your own purposes.
+We have a lot of samples, just refer to  <a href='/docs/genconfig' >here</a> for our list freely use for your own purposes.
+We like them, and hope they are of use to you too.